 I defined these parameters to track a link I have within my signature on The Fastlane Forum website.

 An example of a Tweet which linked to an article on my website.
-I wanted to know the source of the clicks came from Twitter.
+I wanted to know the traffic source came from Twitter.

 There’s no set standard with UTM tracking.
 You could technically use UTM parameters any way you please.
-If you aren’t organized, you aren’t using them effectively.
+If you aren’t organized, you may not be using them effectively.

 The use of UTM parameters is often misunderstood.
 It’s not uncommon to see UTM parameters used but in the wrong way.